 The age of your cat plays a significant role in tail-chasing frequency and intensity.
 Why do kittens chase their own tail more than adult cats?
 The answer lies in their developmental stage and energy levels.

-Kittens are essentially learning about their own bodies and the world around them through exploration and play.
+Kittens are learning about their own bodies and the world around them through exploration and play.
 Their tail is a fascinating moving object that seems to have a mind of its own.
 Young cats also have boundless energy and shorter attention spans, making quick, spontaneous activities like tail chasing particularly appealing.

 As cats mature, they typically become more aware of their own body parts and less likely to mistake their tail for prey.
 Adult cats who suddenly start chasing their tails frequently might be dealing with other issues, which we’ll explore in the following sections.